-- It is assumed that the funding for Covid recovery and planned care capacity will flow through the marginal contract income from our commissioners from 2023/24.
-However, the contract performance income is not expected to match the internal level of investment which has been made in order to support the planned care backlog capacity leaving a potential funding deficit of c£1.500m. - The LTA activity based Income and associated costs are modelled on the growth in demand assumptions described in Part 5. - Committed investment in Velindre Cancer Services capacity totalled a recurrent requirement of £3.5m for 2022-23.
-The recurrent income funding for this additional capacity flows via performance related contracting income from Commissioners. - Work is underway to review all Covid recovery investment within Velindre Cancer Services, with a view to understanding the direct capacity related benefits and mitigations such reducing, removing or repurposing these costs. - Covid recovery investment within Velindre Cancer Services, with a view to understanding the direct capacity related benefits and mitigations such reducing, removing or repurposing these costs.
+- It is assumed that the funding for Covid recovery and planned care capacity will flow through the LTA marginal contract income from our commissioners from 2023-24.
+However, the contract performance income is not expected to match the internal level of investment which has been made to support the planned care backlog capacity leaving a potential funding deficit of c£1.500m. - The LTA activity-based Income and associated costs are modelled on the following growth in demand assumptions: